When algorithms go rogue the havoc is all too human

 Perhaps the most unsettling area where algorithms are increasingly taking over from human decision-making is in law enforcement.
 Predictive policing systems such as Predpol, which use past data on crimes in order to focus policing resources into certain geographical areas, are used widely in the US.

-“In a resource-limited world, the idea of reducing crime by spending less money is very attractive,” says Lyria Bennett Moses, a professor at UNSW Law.
+“In a resource-limited world, the idea of reducing crime by spending less money is very attractive,” says Lyria Bennett Moses, a professor and director of the Allens Hub for Technology, Law and Innovation at UNSW Law.

 “And the words that get used to describe predictive policing – objective, scientific, data driven – all have a positive spin.”